Hricha-Shandily/analytics/README.md

     <br /><br />
 </p>

 [Plausible Analytics](https://plausible.io/) is an easy to use, lightweight, open source and privacy-friendly alternative to Google Analytics.
 It doesn’t use cookies and is fully compliant with GDPR, CCPA and PECR.
 You can self-host Plausible Community Edition or have us manage Plausible Analytics for you in the cloud.
 Here's [the live demo of our own website stats](https://plausible.io/plausible.io).
-Made and hosted in the EU 🇪🇺
+Made and hosted in the EU. 🇪🇺

 We are dedicated to making web analytics more privacy-friendly.
 Our mission is to reduce corporate surveillance by providing an alternative web analytics tool which doesn’t come from the AdTech world.
-We are completely independent and solely funded by our subscribers.
+We are completely independent and [solely funded by our subscribers](https://plausible.io/blog/customers-not-investors).

 ![Plausible Analytics](https://plausible.io/docs/img/plausible-analytics.png)